sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 ## Main functions
 ### Full parametrized topology with random values

 The function `readTopologyrand()` topology imports a (extended) Newick string or a text file that contains a (extended) Newick string in the first line and assigns randomized edge lengths and inheritance probabilities.
 In results in a non-ultrametric topology.
-Briefly, n$^th$
+Briefly, n^th edge that appears in the Newick topology will have the length of n plus a random value between zero and one.
+The depth of the entire topology can controlled using the optional argument `scaleparameter` that multiplies the generated edge lengths to the specified value.
+The default value of `scaleparameter` is one.

 function readTopologyrand(net;scaleparameter=1.0::Float64,dpoints=dpoints::Integer)